Your Journey Starts Here

 Can I split my summer with another firm?

-In order to give you the best possible chance at an offer, we do not recommend splitting your summer with another firm.
+In order to give you the best possible summer experience, we do not recommend splitting your summer with another firm.

 What kind of training will there be?

-The training you will receive through the Summer Associate Program will be impactful!
-You will gain exposure to each practice group, attend litigation writing and transactional drafting seminars in addition to having access to a writing advisor and your mentors.
-Additionally, summer associates are invited to attend various training programs delivered by our Professional Development department as well as training and meetings hosted by practice groups.
-And of course, you will also learn a great deal of on-the-job training by collaborating in small client teams doing real work and getting real feedback.
+The training you will receive through the Summer Associate Program will be impactful.
+You will gain exposure to each practice group, attend litigation writing and transactional drafting seminars.
+In addition to having access to these sessions, your mentors and the attorneys serving as Summer Associate Program Coordinators are available to you.
+Summer associates are invited to attend various training programs delivered by our Professional Development department and training and meetings hosted by the practice and industry groups.
+And of course, you will also earn a great deal of on-the-job training by collaborating in small client teams doing real work and getting real feedback.

 What kind of summer associate events do you offer?